voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 console.log(`${name} is ${age} years old.`);
 ```

-It returns an array with the state as first element and a function to set a new value in second place.
+It returns an array with the state as the first element and a setter function in second place.
 Usually you use [Array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Array_destructuring) to grab them.

 A handy alternative is using `useReducer` that accept a Redux-like reducer and an initial state in its more usual variant.
 There's also a variant with [lazy initialization](https://reactjs.org/docs/hooks-reference.html#lazy-initialization):